LinkedSoftwareDependencies/Article-Reproducability/content/discussion.md

 ## Discussion
 {:#discussion}

-- good for static analysis

-The core idea of the scientific process is _to stand on the shoulders of giants_.
+The scientific process preaches _standing on the shoulders of giants_.
-This means building further upon previous work to derive new work—but also, enabling others to build upon our work.
+This entails continuing existing work to derive new work, but also, enabling others to build upon our work.
-Reproducibility, for instance, is an essential aspect of this process.
+An essential aspect of this process is reproducibility of experimental results.
-Not only does this concept apply to Web research as well, but the Web makes an ideal platform to _improve_ the scientific process as a whole.
+This concept also applies to Web research, but the Web itself, is also an ideal platform to _improve_ the scientific process.

+Components.js deliberately adds semantics and Linked Data to Dependency Injection in order to accurately refer to experimental software, automatically discover component wiring, but also facilitate independently replacing and evaluating components.
+Therefore it supports improved replication of experimental software.
-A large number of computer science articles describe experimental software evaluations, but many of them refer to that software only by name or version number.
+A large number of computer science articles report software only by name or version number.
 This information is insufficient for readers to understand which _exact_ version of the software, which versions of its _dependencies_,